akimrx/akimrx/README.md

 Also known as `akimrx`

 I'm experienced Site Reliability Engineer and know how to build reliable systems.
-Over 8 years commercial IT experience.
+About 10 years commercial IT experience.

 ## The stack of technologies that I had to work with